zeroday-z/CyberAntLoader/README.md

 This is the Injector for my other repo.

 ## Information
-This code is absolute trash, and likely will need some fixxing.
+This code is absolute trash, and likely will need some fixxing. (its shit)

 ## Installation